 - Project Outsourcing.
 An outsourcer performs the testing responsibilities for your product throughout the SDLC.
 You can choose the optimal interaction model.
 For example, Fixed Price for meeting specific requirements or Time and Materials for flexible collaboration.

-If necessary, you can outsource software testing to combine different models based on the project’s current needs.
+If necessary, you can outsource software development and testing to combine different models based on the project’s current needs.
 In any case, you eliminate the need to handle all tasks yourself, including non-standard and urgent ones.

 Tasks That Can Be Delegated to Outsource Software Testing